-Headway will once again be representing the voices of those living with brain injury by submitting a response to the Work and Pensions Committee, and is asking people to contribute by sharing their thoughts and experiences with the charity.
+To help us represent the voices of those living with brain injury, we are asking people to contribute by sharing their thoughts and experiences with the charity.

 “For the past few years, we have called repeatedly for improvements to be made to both PIP and ESA assessments.